Raritan River Railroad: Surviving equipment

-Operations (2015)
+Operations

-Under CSAO, five former RRRR lines remaining in operation.
-Trains operate almost daily from Browns Yard.
+Under CSAO, four former RRRR locations remain with active customers.
+Trains operate almost weekday daily from Browns Yard.

-Gerdau Steel in Sayreville is on the eastern end of the former Phoenix Spur and currently receives steel shipments.
-Bricks are delivered to Riverside Supply.
-Mauser is the only company left in the East Brunswick Highview complex still receiving freight.
+CMC Steel in Sayreville is on the eastern end of the former Phoenix Spur and currently receives and ships steel shipments along with coke by-product from steel production.
+Ashland receives chemicals for manufacturing purposes at the old Hercules location.
+Bricks are delivered to Riverside Supply via a team track.
+While the lead is still connected, Riverside has not seen rail service since 2020.

+On the other side of the swing bridge, Mauser is the only company left in the East Brunswick Highview complex still receiving freight.
 The East Brunswick spur is no longer connected to the main line.
 Of almost a dozen spurs once in East Brunswick, only one currently receives freight.
-On the western end, Silverline Windows still receives 1-2 cars of plastic pellets per week.
-Trains run seldom to Silverline.
+On the western end, Silverline Windows still receives cars of plastic pellets.
+Trains only run 1-3 times a week past the swing bridge to service Mauser and Silverline.

 Passenger proposal

 New Jersey Transit and Middlesex County, New Jersey, are studying potential future light rail options in the New Brunswick, New Jersey, area to alleviate traffic congestion, including the former Raritan River Railroad right-of-way which parallels the busy Route 18 highway corridor.